Madly @Regent Street Cinema

 13

-Gloria!
-Screening - 13/12 @Regent Street Cinema
+Gloria! @Regent Street Cinema

 At the dawn of the year 1800, not far from Venice, stands the Sant’Ignazio Institute, a cross between an orphanage, a conservatory, and a convent.
 For years now, it has been home for Teresa, a young woman with a special gift: a visionary talent that allows her to listen to the world around her and transform it, animating it with a new, contemporary, timeless music.
 An enchantment… that is shattered when reality makes an incursion and brings her back to her duties.

-Gloria! speaks of the imagination, inventiveness and talent of all women composers who, like dried flowers, have remained hidden in the pages of history
+Gloria! speaks of the imagination, inventiveness and talent of all women composers who, like dried flowers, have remained hidden in the pages of history.

 Director